 States send their locate requests through the Federal Case Registry (FCR) to the Federal Parent Locator Service (FPLS) to obtain specific kinds of locate information not provided automatically through NDNH/FCR matching.
 States can request which sources the FPLS should check for information.
-The Federal Office of Child Support Enforcement (OCSE) will process the requests and return information directly to the requesting state.
+The Office of Child Support Services (OCSS) will process the requests and return information directly to the requesting state.

 Why are non IV-D child support agency orders included in the Federal Case Registry?